Foundations Supporting Our Mission

 ounded Marine, helping the wife of an injured Navy Corpsman who falls temporarily behind on a mortgage payment because she left work to be with her husband in the hospital, or providing to a wounded Marine who has lost his sight a special magnifier, or special computer.
 Whatever the legitimate need, the Semper Fi Fund is ready to help the heroic OEF/OIF Marines, Sailors, and other OEF/OIF service members assigned to Marine forces who are injured in the line of duty or face life threatening illness while protecting our Nation.

 The Jennifer Kane Scholarship & Charitable Trust provides scholarships, endowments and donations to charitable organizations.
-Funding is raised through an annual golf tournament in Jennifer’s honor.
-Homes For Our Troops has been one of our causes since 2007.
+Funding was raised through 2011 through an annual golf tournament in Jennifer’s honor, and since 2011 it has continued to be funded by its generous supporters.
+Homes For Our Troops has been one of their causes since 2007.

 On September 11, 2001, New York City became the target of an act of terrorism which sent two hijacked airlines into the World Trade Center.
 Jennifer Lynn Kane, age 26, was an employee of Marsh & McLennan Companies working on the 100th floor of the north tower.
 Jen was a 1997 graduate of the College of Commerce and Finance at Villanova University in PA.
 She was a certified public accountant who was admired as a committed employee, mentor and loving family oriented person.
 Jennifer will always be remembered for her beautiful smile and she continues to touch many lives through this Trust.
 For more information visit www.JenniferLynnKane.com